 Can I install a standby generator myself?

-Yes–if you’re a well qualified, licensed electrician and possibly a plumber.
-Otherwise, it’s best to leave this work to licensed electricians and plumbers.
+Only if you’re a qualified, licensed electrician and possibly a plumber.
+Otherwise, it’s best to leave this work to licensed professionals.

 Will I need a permit to have a generator installed?